NikolayNIK/material_table_view/README.md

-in a both vertically and horizontally scrollable material-style table with fixed-width freezable columns dynamically adjusting based on a screen size with support for billions of on-demand built rows and for row placeholders for shimmer effects.
+in a both vertically and horizontally scrollable material-style table with fixed-width freezable columns dynamically adjusting based on a screen size with support for billions of on-demand built rows.
 This package prioritizes usability and visual consistency above all else.